What is new in cHyper-V PowerShell DSC Resource Module?

 I just finished testing and publishing the cHyper-V PowerShell DSC resource module to the PowerShell Gallery.
 I took some time to make changes to this module–fix bugs and add new functionality.
-This module on PowerShell Gallery has over 1,500 downloads across all versions whereas the xHyper-V module has close to 4,500.
+This module on PowerShell Gallery has over 1,500 downloads across all versions whereas the xHyper-V module has over 8000 downloads.

 This means there is certainly significant interest in the cHyper-V module and it is time for me to find ways to merge it with the official HQRM module for Hyper-V at some point in future.
 I need to work towards that.
 In preparation towards that goal, I started updating my module in a phased approach.